Home

 Experts in the News

 DNA samples from one of the world’s largest and oldest plants — a quaking aspen tree (Populus tremuloides) in Utah called Pando — have helped researchers to determine its age and revealed clues about its evolutionary history.“It’s kind of shocking to me that there hasn’t been a lot of genetic interest in Pando already, given how cool it is,” says study co-author William Ratcliff, an associate professor in the School of Biological Sciences.By inputting Pando’s genetic data into a theoretical model that plots an organism’s evolutionary lineage, the researchers estimated Pando’s age.
 They put this at between 16,000 and 80,000 years.
-“It makes the Roman Empire seem like just a young, recent thing,” says Ratcliff.(This also appeared at NewScientist.)
+“It makes the Roman Empire seem like just a young, recent thing,” says Ratcliff.(This also appeared at Newsweek and NewScientist.)

 Nature | 2024-11-01T00:00:00-04:00